A selection of only the best for the best travellers!

 Europe is also one of the best places to engage in some luxury shopping.
 With some of the world’s greatest fashion and cosmetic brands, you’ll be sure to be spoilt for choice.

 Milan’s Galleria Vittorio Emanuele II immediately pops to mind when one thinks of shopping.
 Recognised as the oldest active shopping mall in the whole of Italy, it is the ideal location for haute couture and luxury retailers.
 Appreciate its spectacular architecture while you shop: a central octagonal space topped with a glass dome and impressive artistic touches glazed on the walls.

 Then, turn to the Austrian city of Vienna, which boasts one of the longest shopping miles in the world.
 Mariahilfer Strasse, a fancy, 19th-century street, is immensely popular among locals and tourists for its great selection of boutiques and international flagship stores.
 Some of our favourite stores are Neubaugasse, Zollergasse, Kirchengasse and Otto-Bauer-Gasse, just to name a few.

 If vintage fashion is something up your alley, check out Shoreditch or Covent Garden for some crazy deals and hidden gems.
 As they say, one man’s trash is another man’s treasure: you could walk away with a branded good for less than fifty pounds!
 After you’re done with a day of shopping, head over to the nearby cafes and restaurants for a delicious meal – we recommend trying Flat Iron’s mouth-watering steak.

-Europe has indeed much to offer — let Uniq Luxe string them all together into a perfect luxury itinerary for you and your loved ones!
+Europe has indeed much to offer — let Uniq Luxe string them all together into the perfect itinerary for you and your loved ones.
 Contact us for more.